lerenn/docker-images/lets-encrypt-reverse-proxy/README.md

 For more informations: https://letsencrypt.org/docs/rate-limits/.

+### Certificates generation and renewal

+Certificates specified in arguments are created when the container is (re)started.
+Same goes for certificates renewal: certbot will try to renew present certificates (even those that are not in arguments) if they will expire in less than 30 days or if they are already expired.

+Maybe one day, I will add the possibility of a cron job that will check if there is a need for renewal (but not now, I have "Aqua-pony").

 ### Use of certificates

 After the generation of the certificates, you can find them at `/etc/letsencrypt/live/<domain>`.